 - To freeze: Cooked salmon can be frozen for up to 3 months.
 Thaw the salmon completely overnight in a refrigerator before reheating.

-- Reheat gently in a microwave or in a preheated oven at 350F for 7-10 minutes.
+- Reheat gently in a microwave or in a preheated oven at 350°F for 7-10 minutes.

 If you make our Grilled Blackened Salmon recipe, please let us know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 Ingredients